The X-Files: The Truth Is Still Out There

 The X-Files was also one of the first television shows to take full advantage of the World Wide Web by interacting with fans and building a large network of message boards, chat rooms, and fansites.
 The X-Files may not have dictated the times, but the sci-fi drama certainly had its finger on the pulse of the 1990s as it skirted the fine line between the conventional and cutting edge.

 At the center of The X-Files is Fox Mulder, an Oxford educated FBI agent with above average intelligence and promising future as a psychological profiler.
 Early in his career, however, Mulder discovered an obscure section of the FBI called the X-Files that dealt with unexplained mysteries that bordered on the supernatural.
 Mulder himself had a brush with the paranormal in his youth when he witnessed the alien abduction of his younger sister.
-The sibling was never found, and the event continued to haunt Mulder into his adult years.
+The sibling was never found, and the event continued to haunt Mulder well into his adult years.

-Although Mulder’s investigations into the X-Files destroyed his FBI career, it did not outright end it.
+Although Mulder’s investigations into the X-Files sabotaged his FBI career, it did not outright end it.
 Maybe it was because of unknown friends in high places who wanted to see him succeed, or maybe it was his ability to achieve results even if they were not in a traditional method, but Mulder was assigned a new partner instead of simply being relieved of his duties.

 A medical doctor with a solid grasp of various scientific fields, it was the expected task of Dana Scully to not only assist Fox Mulder in his investigations but debunk his supernatural theories with factual evidence based on the physical world.
 With both believer and skeptic working side-by-side, The X-Files was able to incorporate the various disparaging elements of the country into its singular mystery-of-the-week narratives.

-The chief villain of The X-Files – the cold-blooded Cigarette Smoking Man – was later revealed as not only the second gunman in the JFK assassination and the man who fired the rifle that killed Martin Luther King Jr., but that he even conspired to keep the Buffalo Bills from winning the Super Bowl during the early 1990s.
+The Syndicate of The X-Files, the secret organization that pulled the strings of the nation for their own agenda, consisted of older white males and were akin to the hated Establishment of the sixties generation.
+The chief villain of The X-Files, meanwhile – the cold-blooded Cigarette Smoking Man – was later revealed as not only the second gunman in the JFK assassination and the man who fired the rifle that killed Martin Luther King Jr., but that reason why the Buffalo Bills lost four straight Super Bowls during the early 1990s.

 Although Dana Scully had originally been tasked with debunking the theories of Fox Mulder, her own analysis of their investigations often added insight and cohesiveness to Mulder’s conclusions.
 No matter the situation, Scully was ready with a scientific explanation that countered Mulder’s supernatural beliefs.